petcomputacaoufrgs/danca-das-cadeiras/Readme.md

 # folder structure

-// folder structure
-// we build this folder structure loosely upon MVC - movel view controller - model
+we build this folder structure loosely upon MVC - movel view controller - model

-main folder (folder that contains this Readme will be called '/' (root)
+/ -> main folder (folder that contains this Readme will be called '/' (root)

 /app.js -> main file where server and routing is set up